hje58raf/MS-1/README.md

 * Git
     * The Git was used for version control to commit to Git and push to GitHub.
 * GitHub
-    * The GitHub is used to host the project.
+    * GitHub is used to host the project.
 * Google Fonts
-    * Google Fonts is used to provide the font roboto for all the text that is used in the project.
+    * Google Fonts is used to provide the font Lato and Roboto that is used in the project.
 * Balsamiq
     * Balsamiq was used to create the wireframes during the design process.
 * Fontawesome